-Become a better swimmer without even stepping into the pool!
+You can become a better swimmer without even working out!

-Whether you’re a swimmer or a designated driver (oops, loving parent!), waking up for morning practices is never easy.
-If you’re having a hard time waking up in the morning, it might mean that you need more sleep.
+Whether you are a swimmer or a designated driver (oops, loving parent!), waking up for morning practices is never easy.
+If you are having a hard time waking up in the morning, it might mean that you are sleep deprived.

 Studies have shown that taking 10-20 minutes to fall asleep is considered normal.
 If you take less time, you could be sleep deprived.
 If you take more time, you might want to try some of these helpful tips to fall asleep faster.